ChinaIceF/PyQt-SiliconUI/README.md

 ## References
-Here are some of the resources that were used in the development of this project:
+Here are the resources that were used in the development of this project:
 * [FlatIcon](https://flaticon.com/) - Some svg icons are used in `Gallery for siui`, **These icons are not a part of PyQt-SiliconUI**.
 However, you can download them from its website and use them in your project under the premise of complying with the terms and conditions.